LegoStormtroopr/django-database-files/README.rst

 =====================

 ``django-database-files`` is a storage system for Django that stores files in the database.
-It can act as a storage class anywhere
+It can act as a storage class anywhere that accepts the `Django storage API <https://docs.djangoproject.com/en/2.0/ref/files/storage/>`_.

 WARNING: There are serious downsides to storing and serving static files from Django, but there are some valid use cases.